openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 40: First button – scenes sent

-1 - Key pressed 1 time
+First Button - scenes sent
 This parameter determines which actions result in sending scene IDs assigned to them.
 Values can be combined (e.g. 1+2=3 means that scenes for single and double click are sent).
 Enabling scenes for triple click disables entering the device in learn mode by triple clicking.
 Available values
 1 – Key pressed 1 time